jlmyg/sample-test-repo/README.md

 ### Additionally, you can also install python through pyenv which helps manage your python version in the long run.
 You can check it through https://github.com/pyenv/pyenv?tab=readme-ov-file

+### TODO: Add docker capabilities for running the tests